Diocese of Gaylord

-The Diocese of Gaylord (Diœcesis Gaylordensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in the northern region of the lower peninsula of Michigan in the United States.
+The Diocese of Gaylord (Diœcesis Gaylordensis) is a diocese of the Catholic Church in the northern region of Michigan in the United States.
 The diocese is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Detroit.

 Territory

 The Diocese of Gaylord covers approximately 11,171 sqmi.
-It comprises the 21 most northern counties of the lower peninsula of the state, and includes the cities of Gaylord, Traverse City, Alpena, Manistee and Petoskey..
+It comprises the 21 most northern counties of the lower peninsula of the state, and includes the cities of Gaylord, Traverse City, Alpena, Manistee and Petoskey.

 The diocese has a population of 505,000, 66,000 of whom are Catholic.
 It contains 77 parishes and 17 schools.

 History

 Early history

 During the 17th century, present-day Michigan was part of the French colony of New France.
 The Diocese of Quebec had jurisdiction over the region.
 In 1763, the Michigan area became part of the British Province of Quebec, forbidden from settlement by American colonists.
 After the American Revolution, the Michigan region became part of the new United States.
 For Catholics, Michigan was now under the jurisdiction of the Archdiocese of Baltimore, which then comprised the entire country.

-In 1808, Pope Pius VII erected the Diocese of Bardstown in Kentucky, with jurisdiction over the new Michigan Territory.
-On June 19, 1821, the pope erected the Diocese of Cincinnati, taking the Michigan Territory from the Diocese of Bardstown.

 Pope Gregory XVI formed the Diocese of Detroit on March 8, 1833, covering the entire Michigan Territory.
-Pope Leo XIII erected the Diocese of Grand Rapids on May 19, 1882 and Pope Pius XI formed the Diocese of Saginaw in 1938.
+Pope Leo XIII erected the Diocese of Grand Rapids on May 19, 1882, and Pope Pius XI formed the Diocese of Saginaw in 1938.
 These two diocese covered the Gaylord area.